DFHack/dfhack/docs/plugins/dig.rst

 Overlay
 -------

-This tool also provides an overlay that is managed by the `overlay` framework.
+This tool also provides two overlays that are managed by the `overlay` framework.
+Both have no effect when in graphics mode, but when in ASCII mode, they display useful highlights that are otherwise missing from the ASCII mode interface.

-When the ``dig.asciiwarmdamp`` overlay is enabled and you are in non-graphics (ASCII) mode, warm tiles will be highlighted in red and damp tiles will be highlighted in blue.
+The ``dig.asciiwarmdamp`` overlay highlights warm tiles red and damp tiles in blue.
 Box selection characters and the keyboard cursor will also change color as appropriate when over the warm or damp tile.

+The ``dig.asciicarve`` overlay highlights tiles that are designated for smoothing, engraving, track carving, or fortification carving.
+The designations blink so you can still see what is underneath them.

+Note that due to the limitations of the ASCII mode screen buffer, the designation highlights may show through other interface elements that overlap the designated area.